Growth hormone stimulation test

 Why the Test is Performed

-This test is most often done to find out whether GH deficiency is causing slowed growth.
+This test is most often done to find out whether a growth hormone deficiency (GH deficiency) is causing slowed growth.

-- Normal peak value -- at least 10 ng/mL
+- Normal peak value, at least 10 nanogram per milliliter (ng/mL)

 (A normal value rules out hGH deficiency; in some laboratories, the normal level is 7 ng/mL.)